 Another option is to subscribe to Epidemic Sound for access to their music library.

 Homework: Go to one of the free music sites and store some music in your smartphone’s camera roll or audio app for use in your next video.
-Practise using the free audio recorder on your smartphone to record an interview (90-120 seconds), then insert the audio into your preferred video editing app.
-With an iOS device the audio app is called Voice Memos.
+Practise using one of the audio recorder apps to record an interview (90-120 seconds), then insert the audio into your preferred video editing app.

-In this lesson we will review progress so far, discuss making videos for social platforms, investigate going live and consider some cool apps.
+Lesson 7: Review and Storytelling In this lesson we will look into mojo storytelling in more depth.
+We will also review progress so far, discuss making videos for social platforms and consider some cool apps.
 It would be sensible here to review the information at the start of this document about appropriate apps for filming and editing, and fps (frames per second) for your video.

 The BBC’s smartphone trainer Marc Settle details his favourite mojo apps.